lszeremeta/knows/README.md

 ## Key Features 🚀

 - **Customizable Graph Generation**: Tailor your graphs by specifying the number of nodes and edges.
-- **Diverse Output Formats**: Export graphs in formats like GraphML, YARS-PG, GEXF, GML, SVG, JSON, and others.
+- **Diverse Output Formats**: Export graphs in formats like GraphML, YARS-PG, CSV, GEXF, GML, SVG, JSON, and others.
 - **Integrated Graph Visualization**: Conveniently visualize your graphs in SVG format.
 - **Intuitive Command-Line Interface (CLI)**: A user-friendly CLI for streamlined graph generation and visualization.
 - **Docker Compatibility**: Deploy Knows in Docker containers for a consistent and isolated runtime environment.